-A Reintroduction To Chief Keef’s Rapper-Hopping Baby Mama Slim Danger Who Exposed Odell Beckham Jr’s Alleged Fecal Fetish
+TMI Tuesday: A Reintroduction To Chief Keef’s Rapper-Hopping Baby Mama Slim Danger Who Exposed Odell Beckham Jr’s Alleged Fecal Fetish

 This went on for a week or two in a childish attempt to bother Keef who was also the target of a failed hit connected to Tekashi who eventually ditched the notorious industry leech.

-Now, years later, she’s back in the mix after exposing Odell Beckham Jr.’s alleged fecal festish in a recent appearance on the super messy Thots Next Door podcast where she spills the stinky deets in great detail.
+Now, years later, she’s back in the mix after exposing Odell Beckham Jr.’s alleged fecal fetish in a recent appearance on the super messy Thots Next Door podcast where she spills the stinky deets in great detail.

 “He loves to be sh*tted on,” she revealed in the TMI-heavy conversation.